Ap0c/node-framework/docs/home.md

 * Template engine - simple rendering of pages upon request.
 * Database interface - supports SQLite3.
 * URL routing - separates out url patterns from site structure.
+* View functions - run arbitrary JavaScript code to handle requests.

 ## Structure

 ### The Server Source Code

-This is responsible for running the server, and in production would not ideally be visible to the person creating the site, but rather would be stored somewhere in a node package.
+This is responsible for running the server.
+In production it would not ideally be visible to the person creating the site, but would instead be stored somewhere in a node package.
 It is contained within the `server` directory, and consists of the following files:

 * database.js - responsible for handling database connections and running queries.
 * response.js - contains a set of functions that generate http responses based upon the needs of the website builder.
 * server.js - the nuts and bolts of the web server, handles client requests and determines appropriate responses.
 * template.js - the template engine.

+### User Source Files

 The remainder of the source code is meant to be user-facing (for website designers), and consists of the following files: